Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 - Embellish with Rhinestones: Add some sparkle to your design by gluing rhinestones to create stars in the sky, or use them as fireflies in the woods.
 This will give your design a fun and playful feel.

 - Puffy Paint: Use different colors of puffy paint to add special details to your design, such as creating shadows or highlights, or outlining the letters with a different color.
-You can also create a gradient effect by blending two or more colors together.
+You can also make a gradient effect by blending two or more colors.

 - Add a Pocket: If you have a plain t-shirt, you can add a pocket made from a contrasting fabric to add a pop of color and extra storage for small items.